neloefm1/SenseFOG-Documentation/README.md

 - [ ] Patients with current psychotic symptoms and/or suicidality

 ### Apparatus
 To record local field potentials (LFP), sensing abilities of the Medtronic Percept were used.
-Data was recorded and saved in a .json file.
+Data were recorded and saved in a .json file.
 Additionally, we recorded EEG/EMG data (Brain products, MES Electronics, Gilching, Germany), data being saved in a .bva file.
 Lastly, gait kinematics were recorded using three lightweight inertial kinematic sensors (Opal, APDM Inc., Portland, OR USA) attached to both left and right ankles and lumbar spine (L5).
 All kinematic data were exported in hierarchical data format (HDF) and saved in a .h5 file.
-All experimental sessions were videotapeed for later offline-analysis.
+All experimental sessions were videotaped for later offline-analysis.

 ### Task organization
 Patient first underwent baseline clinical assessment after overnight withdrawal of all dopaminergic medication (>12 hours).
 Recording sessions were the following:
-- [ ] Sitting (eyes open): 120 seconds
+- [ ] Sitting (eyes open): 120 seconds (ses-sitting)
-- [ ] Standing (eyes open): 120 seconds
+- [ ] Standing (eyes open): 120 seconds (ses-standing)
-- [ ] Walking through a naroow corridor as mono task (approx. 240 seconds duration)
+- [ ] Walking through a naroow corridor as mono task (approx. 240 seconds duration) (ses-walk)
-- [ ] Walking being unterrupted by internally generated voluntary stops (approx. 240 seconds duration)
+- [ ] Walking being unterrupted by internally generated voluntary stops (approx. 240 seconds duration) (ses-walkws)
-- [ ] Walking under dual task conditions (serial subtraction task) (approx. 240 seconds duration) All recordings took place in Med OFF and Stim OFF.
+- [ ] Walking under dual task conditions (serial subtraction task) (approx. 240 seconds duration) (ses-walkint) All recordings took place in Med OFF and Stim OFF.